jakeepia/U.S-Flight/README.md

 - Pivot Chart (used to transform the summarized data into compelling visualizations)

 ## Problem Statements:
-1. What percentage of flights that departed from ‘ATL’ were delayed?
+1. What percentage of flights that departed from ‘ATL’ were delayed? <br>
+![](Images/solution_1.JPG)
 2. Using an appropriate pictorial representation, show the number of flights that arrived on time for each day of the week.
-(Assume Sunday is the first day of the week).
+(Assume Sunday is the first day of the week). <br>
-3. What is the average distance flown by all flights departing from ‘EWR’?
-4. Using the most appropriate pictorial representation, show the number of flights that departed late for each departure time slot between 0600am till 1159am.
-5. Using an appropriate pictorial representation, show the portion of all flights that arrived in JFK which arrived on time, cancelled or diverted.

-## Solutions:
-1.
-![](Images/solution_1.JPG)

-2.
 ![](Images/solution_2.JPG)

-3.
+3. What is the average distance flown by all flights departing from ‘EWR’? <br>
 ![](Images/solution_3.JPG)

-4.
+4. Using the most appropriate pictorial representation, show the number of flights that departed late for each departure time slot between 0600am till 1159am. <br>
 ![](Images/solution_4.JPG)

-5.
+5. Using an appropriate pictorial representation, show the portion of all flights that arrived in JFK which arrived on time, cancelled or diverted. <br>
 ![](Images/solution_5.JPG)

 ## Dashboard Presentation